BunniwuvsPoni/Tools/Creative Formats/Video.md

 # Recommended Video Formats
 ## As at 12/20/2019
+## Note:
-## Note: If possible, shoot in a higher quality than what you plan to export.
+- If possible, shoot in a higher quality than what you plan to export.
-## Note: Framerate should be set at the video's native frame rate, higher frame rate is usually more realistic (especially in action scenes)
+- Framerate should be set at the video's native frame rate, higher frame rate is usually more realistic (especially in action scenes)

 ---